 This section describes how the findings of the unmet needs assessment informed development of recovery programs and the allocations of funding.
 Richland County's initial analysis indicates unmet need in all three core recovery categories of housing, infrastructure, and economic development.
 Through this analysis, Richland County determined that the largest recovery need is for housing assistance followed by infrastructure and then economic development.
-In particular, the need for housing rehabilitation was identified as the largest category of unmet needs.
-To reflect these findings, this initial Action Plan allocates the largest portion of funding to assist impacted homeowners and renters through single family owner-occupied housing rehabilitation, small rental housing rehabilitation, and voluntary buyout.
+Richland County will also allocate funding for program administration and planning.